 the 90s

-Organizations usher in Casual Fridays – khakis, designer jeans, sweaters, sports jackets, polo shirts, regardless of gender – as a perk to attract workers.
+Organizations ushered in Casual Fridays as a perk to attract workers.
+Think khakis, designer jeans, sweaters, sports jackets and polo shirts, regardless of gender.
 Suits for men and women were more comfortable, looser and more neutral in tone and pattern.

 21st century

-Which brings us to modern 21st-century technology-driven workplaces.
-Computers, it seems, don’t care what you wear when you program them as long as you get the zeros and ones in the right sequences.
-More offices adopt casual dress codes, if they have one at all.
+This brings us to modern 21st-century technology-driven workplaces.
+Computers don’t care what you wear when you program them as long as you get the zeros and ones in the right sequences.
+Rigid dress codes are out, and casual dress codes are in, if there’s a code at all.
+It’s a new era and a refreshing change.

 the science of clothes

-Some things never change.
+Some things never change, though.
 Studies show that what we wear affects our behaviour and how others perceive us.
-Researchers at Northwestern University found that when they wore a white coat during psychometric testing, subjects instantly assumed they were more professional and that the test itself had more merit.
+A study by Northwestern University researchers revealed that wearing a white coat during testing significantly impacted perceptions.
+Participants instantly viewed the wearer as more professional and believed the test had greater credibility.
 Wearing white coats caused the researchers to subconsciously feel more competent and professional.
-This new field of study, known as ‘embodied cognition’, says we not only think with our brains but also with our physical experience, including our clothes.
-What you wear doesn't just affect how you feel and function but how others feel about, and function around you.
+This new field of study, known as “embodied cognition,” says we not only think with our brains but also with our physical experience, including our clothes.
+What you wear doesn't just affect how you feel and function but how others feel about and function around you.

-Thankfully, changes to the world of work, what defines it, how it’s performed and by whom has created a paradigm shift in concepts of dress codes.
-What’s appropriate wardrobe in today’s workplace is as varied as where work takes place, be it a boardroom or your dining room table.
-Startup tech entrepreneurs encourage workers to dress and feel as comfortable as possible.
-With a younger workforce, employers competing to attract and engage top candidates are offering a casual dress code as a perk.
+Thankfully, changes in the modern workplace have led to a dress code revolution.
+What’s appropriate clothing in today’s workplace is as varied as where work takes place, be it a boardroom or your dining room table.
+Startup tech companies encourage workers to dress and feel as comfortable as possible.
+With a younger workforce, employers compete to attract top candidates by offering a casual dress code as a perk.
 Fitting in has a whole new meaning.
 In these environments, someone in a suit is either a job applicant or an employee with an important client meeting.

-Organizations are redefining what ‘business casual’ means and whether or not to establish it as a dress code.
-For some, it could mean a suit without a tie while in other businesses it could be jeans and a t-shirt.
+Organizations are redefining what “business casual” means and whether or not to establish it as a dress code.
+For some, it could mean a suit without a tie, while in other businesses, it could be jeans — or even shorts — and a T-shirt.
 After all, it’s hard to sit in a beanbag chair in a three-piece suit.
-What to wear to work is ambiguous and can be confusing to employees and especially HR and managers – the ‘enforcers’ to whom these decisions are often deferred.
+Workplace dress codes can be unclear, causing confusion for employees and posing a challenge for HR and managers tasked with enforcing them.

-By establishing a dress code, organizations create a workforce that is confident and more secure, where everyone knows what everyone knows, regardless of backgrounds or experience, so everyone can focus on what’s really important: getting the job done.
+By establishing guidelines around work attire, organizations can shape the future of office dress codes.
+This helps create a workforce that is confident and secure, where everyone is on the same page regardless of their background or experience.
+With a clear dress code policy, everyone can focus on what's really important: getting the job done.

 stay up to date on the latest recruitment and labor market news, trends and reports